Skip to content

 };

-After pasting, wait for "Save & Deploy" in the upper right corner to become clickable, then click it.
-In the pop-up confirmation window, confirm and deploy again.
+After pasting, wait for the "Save and deploy" button in the top right to become clickable, then click it.
+In the confirmation pop-up, confirm and deploy again.

 https://my-translate-api.2124455076.workers.dev/?text=%E4%BD%A0%E5%A5%BD%E5%95%8A%E6%88%91%E7%9A%84%E6%9C%8B%E5%8F%8B&source_language=zh&target_language=en&secret=123456